The Heath, Staffordshire

-The Heath is an area in Uttoxeter in Staffordshire, close to the border with Derbyshire.
-The Heath was once a separate settlement, but it is now considered a part of Uttoxeter, although most of Uttoxeter is now part of The Heath.
+The Heath is a village in the East Staffordshire borough of Staffordshire, England.
+It is close to the border with Derbyshire.
+The village adjoins the town of Uttoxeter and the villages of Bramshall and Spath.

 History

 The Uttoxeter Canal previously terminated in The Heath; it was completed in 1811 and closed in 1849.
 The area around the canal basin is now known as The Wharf.

 The Heath became a village in 1880 when the church opened.

 Until the 1950s The Heath and Uttoxeter were two separate settlements.
 The Heath had a church, a school and several houses.
 Uttoxeter Heath Windmill was a feature in the area until the 1920s.

 Geography

 Geology and topography

 The Heath is 345 ft above sea level and is built on a slight hill.
 The River Tean runs to the North of the village and the River Dove runs close by to the east.
 To the east of the Village there is a Dismantled Railway line which there is still evidence of.